Psykotikism/Mutant_Tanks/README.md

 14. Controllable Tank spawns.
 15. Fully compatible with all game modes.
 16. Toggle damage scaling based on difficulty.
+17. Over 70 unique abilities to choose from.

 ### Requirements
 1. `SourceMod 1.11.0.6511` or higher